iLya2IK/libTheora_dyn/README.md

 libTheora_dyn
 ===================

 It is free pascal bindings and wrapper around Theora library.
 Theora is a free and open video compression format from the Xiph.org Foundation.
-Like all our multimedia technology it can be used to distribute film and video online and on disc without the licensing and royalty fees or vendor lock-in associated with other formats.
+Like all Xiph multimedia technologies, it can be used to distribute movies and videos online and on discs without royalties and royalties or vendor binding associated with other formats.

 ### Requirements